LesLivia/hri_deployment/README.md

 - a custom [V-Rep scene](VRep_Scenes/hri_healthcare_scene.ttt) in the [`VRep_Scenes/`](VRep_Scenes/hri_healthcare_scene.ttt) folder
 - [Python scripts](py_scripts) under the [`py_scripts/`](py_scripts) folder

-**Note**: The framework has been only tested on Ubuntu 18.04.
+**Note**: The framework has been tested on Ubuntu 18.04.
 Should you succeed in running it on a different OS, please report any issue or interesting result to *livia.lestingi@polimi.it*.

 Authors: